UPPMAX/HPC-python/docs/intro.rst

     - CodeRefinery develops and maintains training material on software best practices for researchers that already write code.
 Ther material addresses all academic disciplines and tries to be as programming language-independent as possible. https://coderefinery.org/lessons/

     - And, if you feel a little unfamiliar to the LINUX world, have a look at the Introduction to UPPMAX course material here: https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-winter-2022/

+.. admonition:: Prepare your environment!

+   - Please log in to Rackham or other cluster. e.g. ``ssh <user>@rackham.uppmax.uu.se``
+   - Create a working directory (e.g. "pythonUPPMAX") where you can code along.

 Python at UPPMAX